scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 };
 ```

 The list `aux_message_options` contains options targeted at different messages define under the same proto package of the package-scoped options.
 The `target` name needs to be fully-qualified message name in the protobuf namespace.
 Similar to `aux_message_options`, we also have `aux_enum_options`, `aux_enum_value_options` and `aux_field_options`.
 See [example usage here](https://github.com/scalapb/ScalaPB/tree/master/e2e/src/main/protobuf/scoped).
+If the target is set `*` then the options will be
+applied to all the entities in the file or package (depending on the `scope` option).

 ## Primitive wrappers